TheRealPad/pokemon-compagnon/README.md

-# todo-list-wear-app
+# pokemon-compagnon
 ## Description

-Simple todo list on mobile app, wich can communicate with the wear app for update task list (mark done or delete, but cannot create one)
+Simple pikachu who loves to play with you

 ## run project